freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-projects/port-scanner.md

 You will be <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-port-scanner" target="_blank" rel="noopener noreferrer nofollow">working on this project with our Gitpod starter code</a>.

+Use our <a href="https://forum.freecodecamp.org/t/how-to-use-gitpod-in-the-curriculum/668669#how-can-i-share-my-workspace-to-get-help-8" target="_blank" rel="noopener noreferrer nofollow">Gitpod documentation </a>for a step-by-step guide on how to get started.

 We are still developing the interactive instructional part of the Python curriculum.
 For now, here are some videos on the freeCodeCamp.org YouTube channel that will teach you everything you need to know to complete this project:

 - <a href="https://www.freecodecamp.org/news/python-for-everybody/" target="_blank" rel="noopener noreferrer nofollow">Python for Everybody Video Course</a> (14 hours)